jeevakalaiselvam/android-kotlin-guide-cupcake-order/README.md

 # Cupcake Order

-This is a simple food ordering application implementing advanced navigation components
+This is a simple food ordering application implementing advanced android concepts

 ## Components uses